 For Your lovingkindness is before my eyes, and I have walked in Your truth.

 According to Psalm 26:3, His truthfulness should mark our way.
-Do we trust His lovingkindness or conventional wisdom?
+Do we trust His lovingkindness or our own conventional wisdom?

 You, O LORD, will not withhold Your compassion from me; Your lovingkindness and Your truth will continually preserve me.